crypto-org-chain/cronos-docs/docs/bridge/webapp.md

 - While it is possible to have multiple ongoing transactions, we recommend having one transaction at a time, even if there is some waiting time to avoid issues and duplication.

-- Where can I receive support and troubleshooting?
-  For any product troubleshooting or general questions, please contact support.bridge@crypto.org.

 ### Where can I report bugs and provide product feedback?

-For any bug reports, please contact product.bridge@crypto.org.
+For any bug reports, or feedback please contact contact.bridge@crypto.org.
+This is for the web Cronos bridge only.
+For Crypto.com app, exchange, and DeFi wallet, contact directly https://help.crypto.com/en/

 ### How do I find my missing funds?